-In 2017, after declining TV ratings, sagging box office returns, and a failed attempt to re-merge with CBS Corporation, Viacom unveiled a five-point turnaround plan where the company would put all its resources behind six "flagship brands".
+In 2017, after declining TV ratings, sagging box office returns, and their last failed attempt to re-merge with CBS Corporation, Viacom unveiled a five-point turnaround plan where the company would put all its resources behind six "flagship brands".
 In addition to Paramount, these were Nickelodeon, Nick Jr., MTV, Comedy Central, and BET.

 Spike, which was already going through the aforementioned Network Decay and Audience Shift, relaunched as Paramount Network on January 18, 2018, in order to strengthen the connection between the television side and the film studio.
 Under Viacom's strategy, the network had already picked up several shows that were originally meant for sibling networks, such as the TV Land comedy Nobodies.
 The network would also add syndicated sitcoms such as Two and a Half Men to its programming mix.

-Paramount Network's first year would draw mixed results, with Spike's holdover programming remaining intact and Yellowstone's second season renewal being the only positive takeaways.
+Paramount Network's first year would draw mixed results, with Spike's holdover programming remaining intact and the second season renewal of Yellowstone being the only positive takeaways.
 Nobodies would move back to TV Land after only two episodes and be canceled shortly afterwards, while Heathers suffered from negative reviews, was pushed back due to a school shooting, and nearly dropped altogether due to another school shooting.
 The rest of Paramount's new scripted programming would be scrapped after a season each.
-The programming schedule as of The New '20s, Paramount Network's original programming still primarily consists of non-scripted programs aside from Yellowstone, along with tons of reruns.
+At the start of The New '20s, Paramount Network's original programming still primarily consists of non-scripted programs aside from Yellowstone, along with tons of reruns.
 As if to twist the knife further, Spike made a comeback in 2019 via Viacom's newly-acquired streaming service Pluto TV, which added two Spike-branded networks showing older Spike originals.

-Internationally, Paramount Network was first rolled out to Spain in June 2018, replacing the original Paramount Channel (an otherwise unrelated, international channel that primarily airs movies from the Paramount film library).
-The network launched next on July 4, 2018 in the United Kingdom where, coincidentally, Viacom also operates a British version of Spike—a Channel 5-branded sibling later renamed to 5Spike—effectively making it a sibling to the very same brand it replaced in the U.S. The two networks would merge in 2020.
+Internationally, Paramount Network was first rolled out to Spain in June 2018, replacing the original Paramount Channel; an otherwise unrelated, international brand that primarily deals in movies from the Paramount film library.
+The network launched next on July 4, 2018 in the United Kingdom where, coincidentally, Viacom also operates a British version of Spike—a Channel 5 sibling that was later renamed to 5Spike—effectively making it a sibling to the very same brand it replaced in the U.S. The two networks would merge in 2020.